Glossary

 Term

-The Amount Owing when your loan enters repayment determines what the term assigned to your loan will be:
+The amount owing when your loan enters repayment determines what the term assigned to your loan will be:

 Amount Owing Repayment Period